grahampugh/erase-install/README.md

     ```

-## Requirements for performing the eraseinstall:
+## Requirements for performing the erase-install:

 * macOS 10.13.4+ is already installed on the device
 * Device file system is APFS